ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 ## Model

-The client configuration links a backing storage (S3 bucket) and any storage preferences (such as file filters) to an authenticated client.
+The client configuration links a backing storage (S3 bucket) and any storage preferences (such as file validators) to an authenticated client.

 * `azure_client_id` - Unique identifier to the requesting application, the `username` of the client.
 * `azure_display_name` - Human readable label for the requesting client, may be duplicated.
 * `bucket_name` - The S3 bucket name configured for the client.
+* `file_validators` - A list of file validators to apply to files saved by the client.

 `Azure Client ID` This is the key by which the authenticated application is linked to the configuration.
 This is the ID labelled `Application (client) ID` in the Azure portal, and is available as the `azp` field in the auth